How do you reduce spousal support in California?

 Our experienced family law attorneys can carefully review the spousal support order for you and determine whether or not your path to a reduction is easier or more difficult as a result of your order.

-Identifying a change of circumstances is a critical part of any spousal support reduction request in California.
-That is because the court does not have the power to make any downward modification of spousal support unless you can show the court that there has been a change of circumstance since the most recent order.
+Identifying a material change of circumstances is a critical part of any spousal support reduction request in California.
+That is because the court does not have the power to make any downward modification of spousal support unless you can show the court that there has been a material change of circumstance since the most recent order.

 - A reduction in your income.

 - An increase in the income of your ex spouse.